Email in Power Automate - HTML Links with Dynamic Variables

 Once we have initialized our variable, we return to our email and enter the variable anywhere we would like the link to happen.

-Now we add our variable in between the quotes from the dynamic content menu.
+Now we add our variable in place of "HERE" from the dynamic content menu.
 Which looks like this.

 The resulting email looks like this.